Lady A (singer): Name conflict

 On July 8, 2020, the band filed a lawsuit against White—rejecting her counteroffer, and affirming the band's right to its own long-standing trademark of the name.
 The band stated: "Today we are sad to share that our sincere hope to join together with Anita White in unity and common purpose has ended."

 On September 15, 2020, White filed a countersuit asserting her claim to the Lady A trademark under common law and rejecting the notion that both artists could operate in the same industry under the same brand identity.
 She is seeking damages for lost sales and a weakened brand, along with royalties from any income the band receives under the Lady A moniker.

 The effects of this dispute between the two musical acts has also gone beyond just Anita White's solo career.
-In late October 2021, New Orleans based folk musician Lilli Lewis released her album, "Americana."
+In late October 2021, New Orleans–based folk musician Lilli Lewis released her album, "Americana."
 Prior to the album's release, Lewis had joined an online support group for Black female artists known as "Sista Gurls"—a group of which Lady A (Anita White) is also a member.
 The two artists connected through this support group and eventually recorded a song together titled "A Healing Inside."
 This song became the tenth track on Lewis' album with White having been credited under her professional stage name "Lady A." Soon after its release, the album was pulled from Spotify—a prominent music streaming service—due to "Lady A" being credited on the album.
 While it is unknown whether this was due to Spotify's algorithm flagging the content, believing the artists formerly known as Lady Antebellum were being falsely credited, or if it was taken down due to the legal disputes between the two musical acts, it is clear that the conflict between the artists using the "Lady A" moniker is at its root.
 The album was later returned to the streaming service on November 15, 2021, a little over two weeks after the album's release and within one week after Lewis became aware of the situation.

-In February 2022, Pitchfork reported that White and the band have settled their lawsuit; "the parties filed a joint request for dismissal to a judge in a federal Tennessee court" and the "terms of the settlement have not been disclosed".
+By February 2022, White and the band had settled their lawsuit; "the parties filed a joint request for dismissal to a judge in a federal Tennessee court" and the "terms of the settlement have not been disclosed".